Let Our Cincinnati Defense Attorneys Guide You Through The OVI-DUI Court Process In Ohio

 Arraignment is the first court date listed on your ticket.
 This is an important date as you have certain rights.
-Most notably this is the first time you can appeal your BMV suspension and ask a court for an order to get your car out if impounded.
+Most notably, this is the first time you can appeal your BMV suspension and ask a court for an order to get your car out if it is impounded.
 The suspension can also be appealed up to 30 days from the Arraignment.
 Ideally, you will want to hire an OVI lawyer at least 48 hours before your arraignment.
 Your lawyer will be able to analyze your ticket and Ohio BMV Administrative License Suspension or ALS.
-You will be given advice about whether you need to appear at the arraignment or if your lawyer is able to waive your presence and enter a not guilty plea on your behalf.
+You will be given advice about whether you need to appear at the arraignment or if your lawyer is able to waive your presence and enter a not-guilty plea on your behalf.
 Issues that you will need to appear for are addressing the release of an impounded car, driving privileges, and defects in the administrative license suspension or ticket.
-A not guilty plea will allow your lawyer to assess the evidence against you, and determine your possible defenses.
-A not guilty plea can be changed later if a plea bargain is reached and accepted.
-A not guilty plea will not be held against you by the prosecutor or judge on your case.
+A not-guilty plea will allow your lawyer to assess the evidence against you and determine your possible defenses.
+A not-guilty plea can be changed later if a plea bargain is reached and accepted.
+A not-guilty plea will not be held against you by the prosecutor or judge on your case.
 It is a standard procedure.

-Some judges will stay an administrative license suspension at arraignment if your lawyer is able to articulate a defect in the paperwork.
+Some judges will put a stay on the administrative license suspension at arraignment if your lawyer is able to articulate a defect in the paperwork.
 This means that you will not have to wait for privileges.
-Usually there is a waiting period on privileges of 15 days from the ticket date on a first in time test over the limit and 30 days for a refusal.
+Usually there is a waiting period on privileges of 15 days from the ticket date on a first-in-time test over the limit and 30 days for a refusal.
 This is often referred to as the hard suspension time.

 If your lawyer waives your presence, it will not prejudice your case.
 It is important to get a lawyer involved so that you are protected right away.
 If your car is impounded for a DUI or OVI arrest, the court can keep it until the case is over before releasing it if you fail to appear and request the release of the car at the arraignment.
 This is significant because the towing company can charge about $3000 to keep it for 90 days.